S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 All the documentation is available in the [Documentation](https://github.com/S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/tree/main/Documentation) folder.

-The video is available at the Youtube [Link] (https://youtu.be/yr4fOC-rus8).
+The video is available at the Youtube [Link](https://youtu.be/yr4fOC-rus8).

 The javaDoc is available in the [javadoc](https://github.com/S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/tree/main/javadoc) folder.